-Hungama is a kids general entertainment cable network in India, which features a mix of animation, Hindi-language series and game shows.
+Hungama is a cable channel in India, which features a mix of animated series, movies and game shows, targeted at kids.

-UTV/Bindass Networks
+UTV/Bindass

-We operate UTV and Bindass branded cable television networks in India.
-The networks include UTV Action and UTV Movies, which offer Bollywood movies as well as Hindi dubbed Hollywood movies.
-The networks also include Bindass, a youth entertainment channel, and Bindass Play, a music channel.
+We operate UTV and Bindass branded channels in India.
+UTV Action and UTV Movies offer Bollywood movies as well as Hindi dubbed Hollywood movies.
+Bindass is a youth entertainment channel, and Bindass Play is a music channel.